cdaringe/webjerk/README.md

 webjerk accepts plugins to register with it, and it runs those plugins.

-## what can it do thats cool?
+## what can it do that's cool?

-sounds lame.  do can it do anything cool?  no. but its plugins can!
+"this sounds lame. can it do anything cool?"

+no. but its plugins can!

 see [webjerky](packages/webjerky).